tanin47/thai-breakiterator/papers/dp.md

 Conclusion
 --------------

-Our dynamic-programming approach is easier to understand, better in quality, and more extensible.
+- Our dynamic-programming approach is easier to understand, better in quality, and more extensible.
+- Which cases are better?
+And why?
+- Which cases are worse or equally good?
+And why?
+- Performance?
+- Incorporate probabilistic models to facilitates the ambiguity and the unknown is a natural next step.